regret-17/more-pruning-less-/readme.md

 - [ArouraStore](auroraoss.com) A FOSS alternative to the Play Store.
 Lets you download apps from the playstore without signing in to Google, and without giving Google any real data about you.
 Also includes a section under every app showing how many trackers it has if they've been reported to the database.
 It is available on F-Droid.
 - [Insular](https://gitlab.com/secure-system/Insular) A FOSS app that sandboxes apps you select into a seperate profile which can be turned on and off.
 Good for keeping apps which you dont trust to send as little data about you as possible, as well as make sure they're all turned off entirely when insular's profile is turned off.
 It is available on F-Droid.
 - [NewPipe](https://newpipe.net/) A FOSS app that lets you watch YouTube on your phone without signing in to Google.
 It also allows you to download videos, listen to them in the background, skip ads, and skip sponsored segments.
 Basically everything YouTube Preimum offers and more.
 Also supports bandcamp and soundcloud for music streaming.
 It is available on F-Droid.
-- [DuckDuckGo](https://duckduckgo.com/) Privacy focused Google alternative.
-Help stop the Google monopoly today!
-Don't "Google it", ask your duck!
-- [ProtonMail](https://protonmail.com) Privacy focused e-mail service.
-Their frontpage is a little bit misleading about what it can do, and quite frankly e-mail just is plain not a private protocol, but at least they're not selling your data.
-Will not protect you from feds (no e-mail service will).
-- [Bitwarden](https://bitwarden.com/) Best password manager that I know of.
-Free, secure, private, and functional.

 ### VPNs